autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 - provides naming and registration services to the rest of the nodes in the ROS system
 - also runs the [parameter server](http://wiki.ros.org/Parameter%20Server) &rarr; a shared, multi-variate dictionary that is accessible via network APIs, used by nodes to **store/retrieve parameters**
 - tracks publishers and subscribers to topics as well as services
-- enable individual ROS nodes to locate one another
+- enable individual ROS nodes to locate one anothe
 - once located, they communicate in a **peer-to-peer** fashion

 Example: